cvra/cvra_debra_ros/README.md

 Packages
 --------

-Here is a list of the packages contained in this metapackage:
+Here is a list of the packages contained in this repository:
 * **debra_description** which provides description files ot model Debra